-- its facade spreads up 300 meters long and its total area is equivalent to 3,6 times Tokyo Dome's surface.
+- Its facade spreads up to 300 meters long, and its total area is equivalent to 3,6 times Tokyo Dome's surface.

-Just like the 416,000 passengers commuting from or to Tokyo Station every day in 2013 (yet less than Shinjuku Station), it is rare when travelers in Japan do not cross at least once this major transportation hub.
+Given the incredible number of 416,000 passengers commuting from or to Tokyo Station every day in 2013 (a lower number than that of Shinjuku Station), it is rare if travelers in Japan do not cross this major transportation hub at least once.

 Architecture and renovation

-Built between Meiji and Taisho eras, Tokyo Station is above all an European-style architectural legend (designed by Kingo Tatsuno) which mobilized 740,000 workers and more than eight millions of its famous red bricks.
-On its opening day in 1914 under the name of "Central Station", after six years of construction, only four lines made it up and 4,600 passengers crossed it everyday.
+Built between the Meiji and Taisho eras, Tokyo Station is a European-style architectural legend (designed by Kingo Tatsuno) that mobilized 740,000 workers, more than eight millions of its famous red bricks and took six years of construction.
+Under the name of "Central Station" on its opening day in 1914, it comprised only four lines and 4,600 passengers crossed it every day.

-Symbolic building with its typical facade, its inside dome and ornaments were damaged twice: during Kanto Great Earthquake in 1923 and mostly by the Second World War bombings.
-It also witnessed two murders of Japanese Prime Ministers during its history.
+A symbolic building with its typical facade, its inside dome and ornaments were damaged twice: during the Great Kanto Earthquake in 1923 and the Second World War bombings.
+It also witnessed the murders of two Japanese prime ministers during its history.

-Despite its renovation in 1947 with the loss of one floor during its renovation in 1947, another restoration, which was decided in the early 21st century, which allowed it to regain its former glow.
-Renovation on Marunouchi side as well as the earthquake-resistant standard, completed in October 2012 after five years of works, will have cost a total of 75 billions of Yen (~US$ 666,459,323.80).
-On the opposite side, Yaesu "on the South" also knows a rehabilitation, with different buildings and passages under construction, as well as the installation of huge surrounding glass canopies.
+Despite the loss of one floor during its renovation in 1947, another restoration, which was decided in the early 21st century, allowed it to regain its former glow.
+Renovation on the Marunouchi side and to the station's earthquake-resistant standard, completed in October 2012 after five years of works, cost in total 75 billions of yen (~US$ 677,595,529.70).
+On the opposite side, Yaesu "in the south" also underwent rehabilitation, with different buildings and passages under construction, as well as the installation of huge surrounding glass canopies.

-In early September 2015, Mitsubishi Estate announced the construction of the tallest building in Japan, 390 meters high (that is 90 more than Abeno Harukas in Osaka) with 66 floors.
-However, it should not be achieved until 2027.
+Note that in early September 2015, Mitsubishi Estate announced the construction of the tallest building in Japan, 390 meters high (which is 90 more than Abeno Harukas in Osaka) with 66 floors.
+However, it will not be finished until 2027.

 Underground, six nearby stations are accessible through a huge maze of underground passages, including one longer than two kilometers.
-A project of grouping buses lines, connected to these several galleries, is also under construction in order to better reach them.
+A project to group bus lines, connected to these galleries, is also under construction in order to better reach them.

 Much more than a station

 At night, illuminations adorn the main station’s esplanade, where an endless ballet of taxis transport passengers on their way to departure from the station or who have just arrived from their commutes.

-To celebrate its centenary, a number of festivities have been set up around New Year 2015, with special and limited editions of various products (including a Suica card which made a splash) or a Yamanote line train fully decorated with its colors.
+To celebrate its centenary, a number of festivities have been set up around New Year 2015, with special and limited editions of various products (including a Suica card that made a splash) or a Yamanote line train fully decorated in the colors of the station.

 The station also realized an animated short film entitled The passage of time, which can be viewed here:

-For the record: there is a (smaller) replica of Tokyo Station in Fuyaka, Saitama prefecture.
-If this one goes back initially to 1883, the current version dates back to 1996 only.
+For the record: a (smaller) replica of Tokyo Station exists in Fuyaka, Saitama Prefecture.
+The original Fuyaka Station was erected in 1883, but the current building only dates back to 1996.
 To get there, the direct train from Tokyo takes about one hour and a half.